Table of Contents

 It takes longer to process and apostille.

-Be prepared to wait and to put in the time to get your DFA Apostille requirements in order.
+Be prepared to wait and put in the time to get your DFA Apostille requirements in order.

 When you are ready, choose the nearest DFA consular satellite.